-Our mission is to provide accounting and tax services for self-employed individuals, entrepreneurs, start-ups, and small to medium-sized businesses with peace-of-mind as to their accounting, payroll, and tax reporting needs.
-We understand the language of accounting and how it relates to taxation.
-With us in the picture, our clients can stay focused on managing and growing their businesses.
-We in our accounting and tax services, also dedicate ourselves to providing prompt, professional guidance to W2 filers from all walks of life.
+Our mission is to provide accounting and tax services for self-employed individuals, entrepreneurs, start-ups, and small to medium-sized businesses so that they have peace-of-mind as to their accounting, payroll, and tax reporting needs.
+With us in the picture, clients can stay focused on managing and growing their businesses.
+We also dedicate ourselves to providing prompt, professional services for W2 filers.

 Call us today!
 1 (888) 609-0997

 Why Choose Virtual Accounting And Tax

 We have over 20 years’ experience working with self-employed individuals, personal service professionals, contractors, tradesmen, construction companies, landlords, service-based businesses, retail sales, restaurants, landscaping, and home owner associations.
 We also work with military families, retirees, high-wealth individuals, trust and estates.

 Latest Blog Posts